JayP11/CredProof/README.md

-CredProof – Decentralized Academic Credential Verification System CredProof is a Solidity-based smart contract system that allows universities to issue and verify tamper-proof academic certificates on the Ethereum blockchain.
-It includes full role-based access control and public certificate verification using IPFS and cryptographic hashing.
+CredProof – Decentralized Academic Credential Verification System Developed a smart contract on Ethereum using Solidity to issue, store, and verify academic certificates.
+Implemented role-based access control with OpenZeppelin to allow only verified universities to issue credentials.
+Each certificate is uniquely hashed and linked to IPFS for tamper-proof storage and verification.
+Enabled public and permissionless verification via cryptographic proofs, while allowing students to access their full certificate history on-chain.

 🛠 Tech Stack
 Solidity (v0.8.20)